 Apply for a New Credit Card

-Because your utilization rate is calculated based on your total available credit, another way to improve your ratio is by applying for a new credit card.
-If you are approved, the credit limit on your new card will then be used in making the calculation.
+Because your utilization rate is calculated based on your total available credit, another way to positively impact your ratio is by applying for a new credit card.
+If you are approved, the credit limit on your new card will then be factored into the calculation.
 If nothing else changes, that will lower your utilization ratio.
+If you struggle to manage payments on the account(s) you already have or tend to run up balances on any new line of credit you have, this probably isn’t the strategy for you.
+Learn more about credit cards and how to use them wisely by exploring this credit card guide.

-This same concept is why it may not make sense to cancel unused credit cards.
-However, it could wind up negatively impacting your credit score as it could lower the length of your accounts on record, which is part of the score calculation.
+Maintaining your total credit limit is also why it may not make sense to cancel unused credit cards.
+After all, a credit line, even on an unused card, contributes to your overall available credit.
+Bear in mind, too, that opening a new account could negatively impact your credit score as it could lower the overall age of your accounts on record, which is also part of the credit score calculation.

 The Takeaway

 Your credit utilization ratio is defined as your total outstanding credit card balance divided by your total credit limit.
 This utilization ratio is one of the key factors that contributes to your credit score.
-Generally, a higher credit utilization leads to a lower credit score, and vice versa.
-If you are trying to build your credit score, lowering your utilization ratio can be a great way to make that happen.
+Generally, a higher credit utilization ratio leads to a lower credit score, and vice versa.
+If you are trying to cultivate a strong credit score, lowering your utilization ratio can be one way to make that happen.

 FAQ